Volunteer with us in Ecuador!

 - The cities harbor more crime, although the areas we will be visiting (Cuenca, Gualaquiza, the rainforest) have considerably less than elsewhere in the country.
 That said, keep an eye on your belongings at all times, as we would recommend anywhere.

 - Racism, fundamentalism, and the like are not common, however, higher prices for foreigners does occur at times.
 You are welcome to see how effective your negotiating skills are if you are so inclined.

 How much will it cost?

 We have designed these trips to be as inexpensive as possible: We want to give as many volunteers as sustainably possible the opportunity to help care for the rainforest, and to create their own personal relationship with this pristine nature.
 As such, we charge the base-cost to us, making no profit off of the trip.
 Even our Forest.ink hosts volunteer, and pay the same price to attend!

 So how much is it?

 Full room & board for the entire trip!

-- Food is included, although we will be cooking some of it ourselves.
+- Food is included, and we will be cooking most of it ourselves.

 - Lodging is also included.
 Much of the time we will be staying at the Bosque Medicinal forest refugio.
 For the nights we are elsewhere, including the 1st and last night in Gualaquiza, we will cover the hotel costs.